BlueSquare23/Learning_Java/MiscJavaPrograms/MusicDB/Readme.md

 The program requires the Java Database Connectivity (JDBC) API in order to connect to the SQLite database.
-You can download the latest version of the required jar file from [their release page](https://github.com/xerial/sqlite-jdbc/releases).
+You can download the latest version of the required jar file from [their releases page](https://github.com/xerial/sqlite-jdbc/releases).

 This is a simple interactive CLI program.
 After compiling the program with